 Often, the boredom of Snookie’s and Jack’s became unbearable.
 This was especially true when another pinballer was having an extremely successful run and your chances of claiming the machine were slim or when the bowling leagues were on their summer break.
-During those times, pinsetters were only needed by a few transient bowlers and Abe, the head pin boy and his brother got the jobs.
+During those times, pinsetters were only needed by a few transient bowlers, and Abe, the head pinboy and his brother got the jobs.

-The tedium most often led to a vigil where Main Street was continually surveyed for the sight of Moose and his forty-nine Merc or even Flash in his brand new, light green, two toned, fifty-eight Chevy.
+The tedium most often led to a vigil where Main Street was continually surveyed for the sight of Moose and his forty-nine Merc or even Flash in his brand new, light green, two-toned, fifty-eight Chevy.
 Sighting either might ensure the opportunity to “cruise” for the rest of the evening.

 Cruising held numerous advantages.
 Firstly, it was a search for adventure.
 One could travel far and wide, well at least two or three miles anyway, looking for action.
-Action usually meant repeatedly riding up and down the half mile long Main Street for the entire night or until Moose noticed the gas gauge approaching zero.
+Action usually meant repeatedly riding up and down the half-mile-long Main Street for the entire night or until Moose noticed the gas gauge approaching zero.

 Another great part of cruising was the car radio playing.
 You got to hear the “top ten” over and over and over.
-On a hot summer night, the breeze from the cranked out vent window was the closest thing to air conditioning that one could get unless you had the thirty-five cents for the Strand.
+On a hot summer night, the breeze from the cranked-out vent window was the closest thing to air conditioning that one could get unless you had the thirty-five cents for the Strand.
 The Strand Movie Theater was the only movie in town and it always played the same feature for at least two consecutive weeks.
 So, even if you had the money, and we didn’t, it wasn’t a good air conditioning option until the new feature came to town.

 Cruising during the week was cool but the weekends were the best.
-It frequently involved the search for a twenty-one year old or someone with a good fake ID.
+It frequently involved the search for a twenty-one-year-old or someone with a good fake ID.
 It meant the action could include booze.
 If the quest for a buyer proved fruitless we could always fall back on Floyd.

 Floyd was one of the town “queers”, as we called them then.
-The more appropriate term of course is homosexual or in Floyd’s case probably child molester.
+The more appropriate term of course is homosexual or in Floyd’s case probably a child molester.
 It was well known that he had had encounters with several of the kids in town.
-Everyone knew Floyd’s reputation and avoided him at all cost, except of course when another of age person couldn’t be found.
+Everyone knew Floyd’s reputation and avoided him at all cost, except of course when another person of age couldn’t be found.

 Floyd was easily cajoled by the promise of a future encounter with one of us.
 To my knowledge the promises were never kept but that never seemed to stop Floyd from continuing to serve our requests.
 I suppose, “Hope springs eternal” must have been Floyd’s motto.

 “Hey, here comes Moose!”
-Stinky yelled as he peered out through Snookie’s grease laden front window.
+Stinky yelled as he peered out through Snookie’s grease-laden front window.

-Upon hearing that, Stinky, Bogie, C-Man and I raced out to the sidewalk to flag him down.
+Upon hearing that, Stinky, Bogie, C-Man, and I raced out to the sidewalk to flag him down.

 As I said before, in those days everyone had a nickname.
 John Byer’s was Bogie.
 How it came to be, who knows?
 I never asked him and he never mentioned its origin.
 He had already been christened “Bogie” when I first met him.
-As a matter of fact it was months after that before I found out his real name.
+As a matter of fact, it was months after that before I found out his real name.

-The only thing I can possibly conclude in retrospect is perhaps some one thought that he looked like Humphrey Bogart who was a legendary movie star of the day.
+The only thing I can possibly conclude in retrospect is perhaps someone thought that he looked like Humphrey Bogart who was a legendary movie star of the day.
 If that was the case I certainly didn’t see it.

-He was short, stocky and well built.
+He was short, stocky, and well built.
 His facial features in no way resembled those of Humphrey Bogart but then again his persona certainly did.
 Bogie was one tough kid and almost everybody knew it.
 Those who didn’t know found out real fast if they got into any kind of confrontation with him.

 As for C-Man his actual name was Barry Newhouse.
 He always considered himself to be a big deal with the girls and continually bragged of his exploits and conquests.
 Whether they were real or merely his flights of fantasy, once again, who knows?
 In either case, I don’t think any further explanation of his nickname is required.

-Moose pulled up to the curb, rolled down the window, poked his head out and shouted “Hop in Jerkoffs!”
+Moose pulled up to the curb, rolled down the window, poked his head out, and shouted “Hop in Jerkoffs!”

 Many nights he would ride passed all of us pretending to be oblivious to our shouts but tonight was not one of them.
 He must have been low on gas!